 The general concept is simply to grow a team and increase their sales.
 If you can get high enough sales across your business, then there is significant income potential.

 This much isn’t unusual and the same general style exists across most MLMs.
 But, I do like that BeautyCounter has a simpler plan than most (at the early levels, at least).
-Plus, there are the bonuses for sales to consider.
+Plus, there are bonuses for sales to consider.

 Making Money With BeautyCounter

 Cosmetics companies are incredibly common and people have countless different options for buying makeup.
-Many of those options will be high quality and might be less expensive than BeautyCounter offers.
+Many of those options will be of high quality and might be less expensive than BeautyCounter offers.
 This means that you’re faced with considerable competition.